FAQ's: Your Questions Answered

 As illustrated by the above, in most instances, motor vehicles should yield the right of way to pedestrians and bicyclists.
 Having said that, it is equally clear that pedestrians and bicyclists have a duty to exercise reasonable caution, be aware of their surroundings and do all they can to avoid becoming a motor vehicle-pedestrian/bicyclist collision statistic.

 If you are unfortunate enough to be involved in a motor vehicle-pedestrian/bicycle accident, the assistance of an experienced, aggressive attorney is invaluable to protect your rights and insure you get all the benefits you may be entitled to.
-Dan Newlin & Partners are exactly those types of attorneys, always fighting for everything their clients are entitled to.
+Dan Newlin Injury Attorneys are exactly those types of attorneys, always fighting for everything their clients are entitled to.
 Their experience of handling over 10,000 personal injury cases, and dealing with most major insurance companies, allows them the ability answer all of your questions in a timely and professional manner and to maximize the value of your case, insuring that you receive all the benefits that you are entitled to.
-If you have any questions about what rights you may have as a result of being involved in a motor vehicle-pedestrian/bicycle accident, or any other typeoif accident, please call Dan Newlin & Partners at (407) 888-8000.
+If you have any questions about what rights you may have as a result of being involved in a motor vehicle-pedestrian/bicycle accident, or any other typeoif accident, please call Dan Newlin Injury Attorneys at (407) 888-8000.